IvanRublev/Domo/README.md

 4. Make a PR to this repository

 ## Changelog

+### 1.2.8
+* Add `Domo.Changeset.validate_type/*` functions to validate Echo.Changeset field changes matching the t() type.

+* Fix the bug to return custom error from precondition function as underlying error for :| types.

 ### 1.2.7
 * Fix the bug to make recompilation occur when fixing alias for remote type.